NexPlayer/Android-SDK/advanced.md

 #### void onVideoRenderCreate (NexPlayer mp,int width,int height,Object rgbBuffer)

-This method is called when `NexPlayer`™ needs the application to create a surface on which to render the video.
+This method is called when `NexPlayer` needs the application to create a surface on which to render the video.

 The application must respond to this by calling `setDisplay`.